-Law on Car Seat Replacement in South Dakota
+What is the Law on Replacing Car Seats in South Dakota?

 There is no law regarding the replacement of car seats.
 However, safety experts recommend replacing car seats after a major or moderate car crash.
 Seats also have expiry dates, so remember to replace yours once it expires.
 The South Dakota Department of Social Services says it is not a good idea to use second-hand seats.
 If you must use an older seat, make sure you know the seat’s history.
 Don’t use it if it has been involved in a crash, has a recall, is damaged, has expired, lacks the manuals, or if it is missing some parts.